bonomani/devmon/docs/TEMPLATES.md

 ## The test folders
-Each subfolder in a vendor-model folder is a separate test. **The folder's name is important: this is also the test name reported to your Xymon server**.
+Each subfolder in a vendor-model folder is a separate test. **The folder's name is important as this is the test name reported to your Xymon server**.
 For example, a folder named `cpu` defines the `cpu` test in Xymon.
 Each test contains five files:
 - oids
 - transforms